May 01, 2025

 Data to record:

-b) STR and other reports;
+c) STR and other reports.

-Recording requirements: BaFin permits making copies of checked documents ( and storing them in digital form.
+Recording requirements: BaFin permits making copies of checked documents (and storing them in digital form.

 Retention period: The entire video identification process must be recorded and retained by the obliged entity for at least five years, but no longer than ten years.
+After this period, all records, including video identification records, must be destroyed.

 Obliged entities may use personal data solely for the prevention of money laundering and terrorist financing.
 Entities must also ensure the security of any stored data.